 This course is a continuation of THR 114.
 It is designed to teach the intermediate level of ballet which includes turning, petite allegro, grand allegro and adagio work.
 This course is designed to aid in the skills necessary to perform in auditions.

 THR 215 Unarmed Stage Combat

-An introductory course designed to instruct the student in the basic techniques, skills, illusions, and vocabulary of weaponless unarmed stage combat.
+Through this introductory course, students will learn the fundamental techniques, skills, and vocabulary of basic unarmed stage combat to understand the illusions behind theatrical violence.

 THR 216 Armed Stage Combat